 Contact your landlord to arrange the return or collection of your belongings.

-If you're an assured shorthold tenant, your tenancy deposit should have been protected with an authorised scheme.
+Your tenancy deposit should have been protected with an authorised scheme if you're an assured shorthold tenant.

-You can use the deposit protection scheme's dispute resolution service to help get your tenancy deposit back.
+You can use the scheme's dispute resolution service to get your tenancy deposit back.

 The service can also help if you disagree with the amount the landlord has kept.

-If your landlord refuses to use the dispute resolution service, you can take them to court for the return of your deposit.
+your landlord refuses to use the dispute resolution service

-If you claim compensation from your landlord for illegal eviction, you can make a claim for the return of your deposit as part of the same court application.
+If you claim compensation from your landlord for illegal eviction, you can claim for your deposit as part of the same court application.